 Every day!

-I'm retired, and still finding my way--but now, I don't have to pretend that I know what I'm doing.
 I retired after 40.5 years as a minister in the Presbyterian Church USA, serving churches in Louisiana, Mississippi and North Carolina.
 I graduated from Austin Presbyterian Theological Seminary, in Austin, Texas, and Northwestern State University in Natchitoches, Louisiana.
-My wife, Judy, and I have three daughters and five granddaughters within about twenty minutes from where we live--and are enjoying our retirement as much as we have ever enjoyed anything.
+My wife, Judy, and I have three daughters, five granddaughters, one great granddaughter, and a great grandson on the way, within about ten minutes from where we live--and are enjoying our retirement as much as we have ever enjoyed anything.

-One thought on “May 04, 2023 – A
+One thought on “May 04, 2023 – A”

-1. I am certainly on board with denial awareness..
+I am certainly on board with denial awareness..
 The golden light in the photograph is florid and evocative like the hues of a painting by Claude Lorrain.

-Liked by 1 person
+LikeLiked by 1 person